chanzuckerberg/cryoet-data-portal-backend/schema/v1.1.0/metadata-docs/AnnotationPointFile.md

 # Class: AnnotationPointFile

-_File and sourcing data for a point annotation._
+_File and sourcing data for a point annotation.
+Annotation that identifies points in the volume._